szelongq/tp/docs/team/beefham.md

 ### Project: HeRon

-HeRon is a desktop address book application used for teaching Software Engineering principles.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+HeRon is a desktop application for HR managers to assist in managing HR administrative tasks such as tracking leaves and offs, calculating pay and updating payroll information.

+HeRon is a project adapted from AddressBook - Level 3.
 Given below are my contributions to the project.

 * **New Feature**: